Häädemeeste (yep, there’s anotther one!) which is the nearest biggish town (it actually has a Co-op which was open on Easter Monday).

 I sit in the sun to have my lunch, topping up my vitamin D levels after the Scottish winter.
 In contrast to my trips to Spain in previous years, I have gone back in time coming here, leaving the Spring behind me, but it is getting warmer every day and the plants are shooting nicely.

 As I left Edinburgh (on the 253 bus at 8am), almost everyone else was going to Monday morning work.
 There were four of us heading eastwards: a cyclist and three walkers including a second solo woman who was consumately prepared (that was when I realised I had left my pole at home!)
-She was doing it over 2 days, for the second time.
+She was doing walking the BCP over 2 days, for the second time.

 Everyone was reading books rather than their phones as we passed through the pretty town of Haddington where children were making their way to school.
 Even before we drove into Dunbar, the odour from the Belhaven Brewery assailed my nostrils!